fenago/katacoda-scenarios/openshift-quotas-limits/steps/1/text.md

 In this step, we will learn OpenShift CLI using the command _oc_.

 Before we begin, make sure that your OpenShift is up and running.
-Run the folowing command to login to the OpenShift cluster ``oc login -u developer -p developer``{{execute}}
+Let's login as system:admin user since managing quotas & limits requires admin privileges:
+`oc login -u system:admin`{{execute}}

 # Output